Robotsrule4545/Interstellar-v2/README.md

-# Interstellar-v2
+# Robot's Theme

-A discord powercord theme inspired by BalaM314/Interstellar .
+A great powercord/betterdiscord theme.
+Made by robot#0730.